-What is the Scholars Program?
+What is the College Horizons Scholars Pathway Program?

 The Andrew W. Mellon Foundation endeavors to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
 The Mellon Mays Undergraduate Fellowship is a program aligned with the foundation’s mission to address the problem of underrepresentation in the academy at the level of college and university faculties.
 This goal can be achieved both by increasing the number of students from underrepresented minority groups who pursue PhDs and by supporting the pursuit of PhDs by students who may not come from traditional minority groups but have otherwise demonstrated a commitment to the goals of MMUF.
-With the support from the Mellon Foundation for the Scholars Program, students will be introduced to the arts and humanities discipline and those interested in pursuing a PhD in the humanities fields will be given additional advising.
+With the support from The Mellon Foundation for the Scholars Program, students will be introduced to the arts and humanities discipline and those interested in pursuing a PhD in the humanities fields will be given additional advising.

 Existing College Horizons programs reach Native students at two points: 11th and 12th graders preparing to apply to colleges, and college juniors and seniors preparing to apply to graduate or professional school.
 The Scholars Program will bridge these other efforts, creating a well-supported trajectory for college success that addresses the challenges Native students encounter in college, especially in their first two years.
 This comprehensive approach will enable College Horizons to build a more robust pathway of high-achieving Native students—increasing not only college completion, but accomplishment.
 In addition, Scholars will have reserved spots to participate in the Graduate Horizons program.

-There are no direct costs to students for participating in the Scholars Program.
+There are no direct costs to students for participating in the Scholars Pathway Program.
 Campus housing, meals, and airfare is covered.
 Students should bring money for baggage fees, laundry or other personal expenses.

-Can students earn academic credit through SP?
+Can students earn academic credit through Scholars Pathway Program?

 No, students will not receive any academic credit for the courses taken at Lawrence University.